-This program is designed for students ages 21 or older with developmental or intellectual challenges the opportunity to practice social skills and to stay engaged in their community.
+This program is designed for students ages 21 or older with developmental or intellectual challenges, and offers them an opportunity to practice social skills and to stay engaged in their community.
 Free program; registration is ongoing.
 See more information on the Pathways tab above.

 Adult Diploma Classes

 This program offers the opportunity for current high school students (ages 16 and older) and previous high school students to take classes for credit and to earn an accredited Salem School District High School Diploma.
+We also offer an afterschool preparation class for students taking the HiSET exam.
 See more information on the Adult Diploma tab above.

-Enrichment classes are for all adults (ages 16 and older) who wish to learn new skills or develop new interests.
+Enrichment classes are for all adults (ages 18 and older) who wish to learn new skills or develop new interests.
 Residents from all communities welcome!
+We are now registering for Spring/Summer 2022.
 See more information on the Enrichment Tab Above.